-Microsimulation modeling is an incredibly powerful tool for answering questions about how social policies affect families and for comparing the potential impacts of alternative policy changes.
-Part of what keeps me at Urban is the depth and talent of the team that develops TRIM and other models.
-Recently, the team used TRIM in a series of projects to estimate antipoverty impacts for national and state policy organizations and state poverty commissions.
+Microsimulation modeling is an incredibly powerful tool for answering questions about how safety-net policies affect families and for comparing the potential impacts of alternative policy changes.
+Part of what keeps me at Urban is the depth and talent of the team that develops the TRIM3 and ATTIS models and the NICC calculator.
+Over the last dozen years, the team used TRIM and ATTIS in a series of projects to estimate antipoverty impacts for national and state policy organizations and state poverty commissions.
 The results have sometimes confirmed prior expectations, but at other times they have surprised us and led to new insights.
-In the years ahead, the TRIM modeling team hopes to expand access to this type of analysis.
+In the years ahead, we want to expand access to this type of analysis.

-Linda Giannarelli is a senior fellow in the Income and Benefits Policy Center at the Urban Institute, where her work focuses on the operation of the US social safety net and the potential for improving the economic well-being of low-income families through policy changes.
-Her research career has included analyses of the full range of US safety net programs, including cash benefits, nutrition benefits, and tax credits, giving her a deep understanding of the individual programs and their interactions.
+Linda Giannarelli is a senior fellow in the Income and Benefits Policy Center at the Urban Institute, where her work focuses on the operation of the US social safety net and the potential for improving the economic well-being of low-income families.
+Her research career has included analyses of the full range of US safety net programs giving her a deep understanding of the individual programs and their interactions.

-Giannarelli leads the development of the Net Income Change Calculator, an online tool that explores the impact of increased earnings on family economic well-being, taking into account the impact of both benefits and taxes.
-She also provides senior guidance to the Welfare Rules Database and the Child Care and Development Fund Policies Database projects.
+Giannarelli also leads the development of the Net Income Change Calculator, an online tool that explores the impact of increased earnings on family economic well-being, taking into account the impact of both benefits and taxes.
+She was instrumental in the creation of both the Welfare Rules Database and the Child Care and Development Fund Policies Database, and she continues to provide senior guidance for those projects.

 Giannarelli holds an MA in economics from the George Washington University.